What is the impact of a baby being starved of oxygen at birth?

 - Preeclampsia and eclampsia: high blood pressure or seizures suffered by the mother during birth can lead to oxygen starvation.

-- Shoulder dystocia: this is where a baby’s head has been born, but its shoulders are stuck, resulting in problems during delivery.
+- Shoulder dystocia: this is where a baby’s head has been born, but its shoulders are stuck during birth, resulting in problems during delivery.

 Often, these circumstances prove unavoidable, even if the medical professionals at hand took all necessary precautions.
 However, in some cases, the damage caused by oxygen starvation could have been avoided or reduced if swifter action was taken.